nsacyber/HTTP-Connectivity-Tester/README.md

 ### Running the code

 Call the main Get- command (e.g. `Get-WindowsTelemetryConnectivity`) after importing the product/service specific connectivity test to execute the test.
 The main Get- command is named after the file name.
 For example, **Get-WindowsTelemetryConnectivity** is the main Get- command for the WindowsTelemetryConnectivity.psm1 file.
 The main Get- command is **Get-WDATPConnectivity** for the WDATPConnectivity.psm1 file.
-The product/service specific Get- command is a wrapper around the [Get-HttpConnectivity](./docs/Get-HttpConnectivity.md) command provided by the PowerShell moduled.
+The product/service specific Get- command is a wrapper around the [Get-HttpConnectivity](./docs/Get-HttpConnectivity.md) command provided by the PowerShell module.

 The main Get- command for each connectivity test supports the same common options: